Are You A Health Care Provider?Enter Here

 How long can a TMS dip last?

-A TMS dip usually lasts for the first few weeks of treatment.
-Most people start to feel better after this period.
+Some people feel a TMS dip for the first few weeks of treatment.
+After this time, most people start to feel better.

-The dip typically occurs around the second or third week and can last for a few days to a week.
-In rare cases, it can last up to two weeks.
-Everyone’s experience is different, so the exact duration can vary.
+Usually, the dip starts around the second or third week and lasts for a few days to a week.
+It can sometimes last up to two weeks.
+Since everyone’s experience is different, the exact length of time can change.

 Why does TMS dip happen?

-The TMS dip occurs because the brain is adjusting to the new treatment.
-It is rewiring itself, which can cause temporary changes in symptoms.
+The TMS dip happens while the brain gets used to the new treatment.
+It is rewiring itself, which can make symptoms change for a short time.

 What is the relapse rate for TMS?

-Studies have shown that TMS can provide lasting benefits, with many patients experiencing significant improvement for months or even years after treatment.
+Research has shown that TMS can have long-lasting effects.
+For example, many patients continue to feel much better months or even years after treatment.

 Is TMS better than antidepressants?